kekavc24/rookie_yaml/test/yaml_matrix_tests/README.md

 ```

-Running the command above outputs the current pass rate.
+Running the command above prints the current pass rate.
 If you need a file with the captured errors, omit the `--no-file-output` flag.
 In this case, the script will also create a `test.rate` file in the current `yaml_matrix_tests` directory that is not tracked by version control.

 ## `test.rate` format